When is the Champions League draw? Date, start time, new format and TV

 When is the Champions League draw?

 The Champions League play-offs draw will take place on 31 January 2025.
-The start time has not yet been confirmed but the draw for the league stage earlier in the season took place at 5pm GMT.
+The draw will take place from 11am GMT.

 How does the draw work?